 In its Environmental Effects Statement for the CityLink project in the early 1990s, VicRoads invented a ‘public transport alternative’ designed to cast the new road in a favourable light.
 It claimed this alternative would require capital expenditure of $3.5 to $4.5 billion, three times as much as CityLink itself.

-By the time it came to doing an EES for the Scoresby Freeway in 1997, the road lobby had a more cunning strategy.
-Here there was and is a clear public transport alternative, the main components of which are a train extension to Rowville and a tram extension to Knox City.
+For the Scoresby Freeway EES in 1997, the road lobby had a more cunning strategy.
+Here there was (and still is) a clear public transport alternative, the main components of which are a train extension to Rowville and a tram extension to Knox City.
 Independent estimates at the time put the cost of the entire public transport package at a fairly modest $240 million.
 However, when it became evident that the public transport alternative might have a better benefit-cost ratio than the freeway, the government planners had it removed from the list of options being considered.
-To kill it off once and for all they inflated the costings, so that the cost of the Rowville line alone went from the consultant’s original estimate of $80 million up to $320 million!
+To kill it off once and for all they inflated the costings, so that the cost of the Rowville line alone went up fourfold from the consultant’s original estimate!

 Whenever something’s costed it seems to be extravagantly costed so it always looks overpriced, but when the thing is built it’s the cheapest that works.
 There is this mentality I have found that they could do it better for less, but they don’t.
 It’s very, very frustrating.
 I don’t know what it is, this kind of apologist attitude.
 The road guys have things well-costed and ready to go and they lobby for them, but for rail they seem to dodder along a bit.